 - -N <n>: (maximum) number of features.
-Obligatory for Binary format.
+Obligatory for Sparse and Binary formats.
 When larger than a pre-defined constant (default 2500), N needs to be set explicitly for all algorithms. - +/- x: turns the shortcut search for exact matches on or off in IB1 (and IB2, TRIBL, and tribl2).
 The default is to be off (-x).
-Turning it on makes IB1 generally faster, but with k > 1 the shortcut produces different results from a "real" k nearest neighbors search, since absolute preference is given to the exact match. - +/- -: Turn on/off the use of inverted files.
-Turning this on will sometimes make testing (considerably) faster, but approximately doubles the memory load.
-The default is off, but it is set on automatically with -F Binary files. - -M <n>: Set the maximum number of nearest neighbors printed using the +vn verbosity option.
-By default this is set to 500, but when you are interested in the contents of really large nearest neighbor sets (which is possible with large k or large data sets with few features), n can be increased up to 10,000. - +/- H: Turn on/off hashing of feature values and class labels in TiMBL trees.
-Hashing is done by default, but with short (e.g. one-character) feature values and/or classes less memory is used when hashing is set off. - -T <string>: Set the ordering of the TiMBL tree (with IB1 and IB2), i.e., rank the features according to the metric identified by <string>.
+Turning it on makes IB1 generally faster, but with k > 1 the shortcut produces different results from a "real" k nearest neighbors search, since absolute preference is given to the exact match. - -M <n>: Set the maximum number of nearest neighbors printed using the +vn verbosity option.
+By default this is set to 500, but when you are interested in the contents of really large nearest neighbor sets (which is possible with large k or large data sets with few features), n can be increased up to 100,000. - +/- H: Turn on/off hashing of feature values and class labels in TiMBL trees.
+Hashing is done by default, but with short (e.g. one-character) feature values and/or classes less memory is used when hashing is set off. - -В <n>: Number of bins used for discretizing numeric data (only used for computing feature weights).

+-T <string>: Set the ordering of the TiMBL tree (with IB1 and IB2), i.e., rank the features according to the metric identified by <string>.
 The default ordering is G/V (according to gain ratio divided by the number of values), but some orderings may produce faster classification. <string> can take the following values:

-DO: no ordering (the ordering of the features in the data file is taken)

-GRO: gain ratio (eq.
+''' DO: no ordering (the ordering of the features in the data file is taken) GRO: gain ratio (eq.
 5.4)